 Three Small Shows with the Wow Factor

-Small dog shows at three locations, Medellín, Colombia; Beijing, China; and Kaneohe (just outside of Honolulu), Hawaii, offered a unique experience and were delighted with their less-than-300 entry.
+Small dog shows at three locations, Medellín, Colombia; Beijing, China; and Kaneohe (just outside of Honolulu), Hawaii, offered a unique experience, and the clubs were delighted with their less-than-300 entry.

 Mike Macbeth |

 In our "bigger is better" world, there is much discussion over the decline of entries at shows and how this might be abated.
 It's true that many small shows in Canada and on the US mainland have become rather ho-hum, predictable affairs.
 But whoever said a dog show needs to be large to be important?
 Why can't events with fewer dogs be just as exhilarating as their larger counterparts?